mab253/cpp_spring23/README.md

 ## course description

-This is an intensive introduction to computing, intended for those majoring in computer science and engineering.
+This is an introduction to computing, intended for those majoring in computer science and engineering.
 The course will cover the basics of how a computer works; variables and data types; branching, conditionals, and logic; loops and functions; and an introduction to algorithms and recursion.

 ## what will we learn in this class?